RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ### TS.DEL

-Delete data points for a given timeseries and interval range in the form of start and end delete timestamps.
+Delete samples between a start and end delete timestamps for a given key.

-The given timestamp interval is closed (inclusive), meaning start and end data points will also be deleted.
+The given timestamp interval is closed (inclusive), meaning start and end samples will also be deleted.

 ```sql
 TS.DEL key fromTimestamp toTimestamp